orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

+** Before extracting the package, make sure that you have been through the "First Step" page **

 We provide a binary package for GNU/Linux x86_64.
 This package includes all of the OTB applications along with command line launchers.
 It can be downloaded from `OTB's download page